PEXANE2/azure-docs.tr-tr/articles/service-fabric/service-fabric-cluster-security-update-certs-azure.md

 New-AzResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName <Resource Group that your cluster is currently deployed to> -TemplateFile <PathToTemplate>
 ```

-Aynı PowerShell doldurulmuş bir örnek aşağıda verilmiştir.
+Aynı PowerShell 'in doldurulmuş bir örneği aşağıda verilmiştir.

 ```powershell
 $ResourceGroup2 = "chackosecure5"